madhurigani22/DS-MINOR-MAY/README.md

 # DS-MINOR-MAY
-I have this project using SVM
+I have done  this project using SVM alogorithm